 Does an eSIM work in Saudi Arabia?

 The advantage over a physical SIM is twofold.
-First, you avoid registering a local card, which in Saudi Arabia requires presenting your passport and sometimes a fingerprint at the operator's store.
-Second, you keep your Spanish number active to receive SMS from your bank or airline while browsing with the eSIM's data.
-If this is your first time with this technology, it's worth reviewing what an eSIM is and how it works before buying.
+First, you save yourself the hassle of registering a local card, a process that in Saudi Arabia requires a passport and, in many points of sale, a fingerprint.
+Second, you keep your Spanish number active in parallel to receive SMS from your bank or airline notifications while browsing with eSIM data.
+If this is your first time using this technology, it's worth reviewing what a virtual eSIM is and how it works, as the concept differs slightly from a traditional physical card.

-Coverage by city and desert
+Coverage by cities and desert

-Local operators: STC, Mobily and Zain
+Local operators: STC, Mobily, and Zain

 | Operator | Network | Strong in |